mahaloz/sailr-eval/README.md

 ## Overview:
+This repo contains the `sailreval` Python package and information about the SAILR paper artifacts.
 `sailreval` is the Python package that contains all the code for running the evaluation pipeline.
 `sailreval` evaluates the quality of decompilation by comparing it to the original source code.
 This evaluation is done in four phases: